piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 Attribute | Description | Required
 --------- | ----------- | --------
-name | An unique name of a theme | true path | An absolute path to a theme resources.
+name | An unique name of theme | true path | An absolute path to a theme resources.
 The path to a bundle resource is also allowed | true

 **NOTICE**